20 Best Chinese New Year Books for Kids

 十二生肖的故事 Story of the Zodiac with CD

-Taiwanese author 賴馬 ((Lài mǎ) has so many engaging books, and his rendition of 十二生肖的故事 (shí’èr shēngxiào de gùshì) is fun and dynamic!
-With all of the interesting details about each competing animal, this is hands-down our favorite version of the Chinese Zodiac story.
+Taiwanese author 賴馬 (Lài mǎ) is famous for his engaging children’s books, and his rendition of the Chinese Zodiac story 十二生肖的故事 (shí’èr shēngxiào de gùshì) is extra fun and dynamic!
+With all the interesting details about each competing animal, this is our favorite version of the Chinese Zodiac story.
 The text is in traditional Chinese with Zhuyin.

 十二生肖 Chinese Zodiac